 - Use the power of this feature sparingly.
 You likely don’t want to configure auto follow-ups with every campaign you send.
 This will cause your recipients to get additional emails from you, and you should only use this feature on emails to people where you genuinely want a reply.

 - You can customize the message in the reminder emails that are sent.
 Each reminder will include your original email beneath it.
 You can specify the reminder message as text in the GMass Settings, which will suffice for most users.
 If you want a more customized reminder email, where perhaps the reminder message contains formatting or links, you can choose custom content instead of freehand text.
 Custom content is based on a past sent GMass campaign.
 A future tutorial on this feature will explain how to create more complex follow-up content.

-- You can also personalize the reminder email with personalization variables, as shown in the screenshot below.
+- You can also personalize the follow-up email with personalization variables, as shown in the screenshot below.

-- After you’ve launched a campaign with automatic follow-ups, you can edit the auto follow-up settings using the red “Follow-up Campaigns” (@) button near the Search bar.
+- After you’ve launched a campaign with automatic follow-ups, you can edit or cancel the auto follow-up settings.
 Here you can also add auto follow-ups to a campaign after the fact if you forgot to do so when you originally sent it, but be careful.
 Changing the settings to an already-sent campaign can trigger an immediate batch of reminder emails to be sent, if you’re not careful with the settings.
 If you change your mind and now wish to prevent auto follow-ups from sending, just set the “Days” to 0 for any particular Stage.